 Voluntary Termination of Accreditation

 Accreditation does not extend to nonexistent colleges of podiatric medicine.
 The Council will withdraw candidate status or withdraw accreditation immediately of any college of podiatric medicine that is closed or otherwise terminated voluntarily.
 Actions to withdraw candidate status or withdraw accreditation voluntarily are not subject to further review under the procedural reconsideration and appeal processes.
-Upon learning of the closing of a college of podiatric medicine or its financial insolvency, the Council will notify the US Secretary of Education, each state board of podiatric medicine, the regional accrediting agency (if the institution holds membership in a regional accrediting association), and the public of said action no later than 30 days after a decision is made.
+Upon learning of the closing of a college of podiatric medicine or its financial insolvency, the Council will notify the US Secretary of Education, each state board of podiatric medicine, the nationally recognized institutional accrediting agency (if the institution holds membership in a nationally recognized institutional accrediting association), and the public of said action no later than 30 days after a decision is made.

+The Council requires a college of podiatric medicine for which it is the institutional or programmatic accreditor and has granted candidacy, preaccreditation, or accreditation to submit a teach-out plan to the Council if the college notifies the Council that it intends to cease operations entirely or close a location that provides one hundred percent of at least one program.
+(See Teach Out Plans and Agreements.)

 Withdrawal from Accreditation

 The pursuit of accreditation and the pursuit of reaffirmation of accreditation are considered to be voluntary processes.
 An institution that seeks candidate status, initial accreditation, or continuing accreditation is permitted to withdraw from these processes at any time.
-Upon receiving notification from an institution of its intent to withdraw from the preaccreditation or accreditation processes, the Council will notify the US Secretary of Education, each state board of podiatric medicine, the regional accrediting agency (if the institution holds membership in a regional accrediting association), and the public of said action no later than 30 days after a decision is made.
+Upon receiving notification from an institution of its intent to withdraw from the preaccreditation or accreditation processes, the Council will notify the US Secretary of Education, each state board of podiatric medicine, the nationally recognized institutional accrediting agency (if the institution holds membership in a nationally recognized institutional accrediting association), and the public of said action no later than 30 days after a decision is made.

+The Council requires a college of podiatric medicine for which it is the institutional or programmatic accreditor and has granted candidacy, preaccreditation, or accreditation to submit a teach-out plan to the Council if the college notifies the Council that it intends to cease operations entirely or close a location that provides one hundred percent of at least one program.
+(See Teach Out Plans and Agreements.)

 Adverse Actions